Creohex/octocord-peon/README.md

 This is a hobby project consisting of containerized discord and telegram clients.

-These clients are meant for a limited list of private communities and offer both useful and completely useless commands, although can be used by anyone with some limitations.
+These clients are meant for a number of private communities and offer both useful and completely useless functionality, although anyone is welcome to use it.

-So the main purposes of this project is to have fun, train various practices/technologies, and have a number of commands ready at the fingertips in the most popular messengers.
+The main purpose of this project is to have fun, train various practices/technologies, and have a number of commands ready at the fingertips in the most popular messengers.

 ## Deploying